pmuellr/eslp-dashboards/src/index.md

 your local machine, the Observable Framework only provides live programming client side.

+The browser is making requests to the `eslp` proxies, probably from `https` sites, which is fine because you're running `eslp` in `https` mode (otherwise it won't work, for public pages like at Github), and it's sending CORS headers indicating access from localhost is fine.

 After the browser loads the source files for the site from Github, it won't access GitHub after that.